Cindy is an expert at living on a shoestring budge having learned how to be frugal, find deals and earn a little extra cash online.

 Start stringing your beads onto the wire.
-You can use all one kind of bead for an elegant look or mix them up for a more playful effect.
+You can use entirely one kind of bead for an elegant look, or mix them up for a more playful effect.
 Mix up the colors, sizes, and types of beads to create different looks.

 If you don't have some kind of a bead tray or organizer for your beads, use small bowls.
 Alternatively, you can lay a towel down and place small piles of beads on that so they don't roll around.
 It helps if you can see and easily get at all the beads you have to work with.

 Continue to add beads until you reach about a 1/2" from the end.

 Continue to add beads until you reach about a 1/2 " from the end.
 Now, you want to take your needle nose pliers and make another tiny loop, securing the beads again.